foranetworks/protocol/core/core.md

 Now that we've defined the terms of the Fora protocol, we can describe how the members of the community are meant to interact with each other.

 Members send messages to the community by sending an ActivityPub message signed with the private key that is associated with their public key.
-Members must also include a sequence in their message along with the hash of the previous message to ensure consistent ordering and to detect any dropped messages.
+Members may also include a sequence in their message along with the hash of the previous message to ensure consistent ordering and to detect any dropped messages.
+Note, the sequence does not guarantee any security or integrity; it is provided purely as a convenience to help with client-side ordering.
+Client implementations may use these sender-specified sequences to order incoming messages, though they MUST not rely on these sequences to function as malicious or faulty senders may omit or duplicate sequences.

 If the member is a Light User, they must then send this message to a Host of their choice.
 If the member is a Host, they simply propagate their message to the rest of their peers.